-Because he did not want to take away from the importance of the day for the congregation, he chose to keep his name off of the publication.
-He was a very modest man and never one to draw attention to himself.
-The church itself is rich in history and is a magnificent and well-maintained building thanks to donations received from tours.
+Because he did not want to take away the importance of the day for the congregation, he chose to keep his name off the publication.
+He was a very modest man and never drew attention to himself.
+The church is rich in history and is a magnificent and well-maintained building, thanks to donations received from tours.
 It’s remarkable to see all of the original structural elements from hundreds of years ago and to ponder what it must have taken to construct such a magnificent building.

-After we toured the church’s main floor, we went down a very steep, narrow staircase to the basement level below the church.
+After touring the church’s main floor, we went down a steep, narrow staircase to the basement level below the church.
 Here, there were cases filled with historical documents from the origination of the church and Adams’ family history.

 One document in particular that I noticed right off was the baptismal record of John Adams.
 That in itself may not be too interesting until you consider who performed the baptism, John Hancock.
 That’s right; none other than one of the signers of the Declaration of Independence.
 Hancock was the church’s reverend in 1735, so he was tasked with baptizing our nation’s second president.

 I wasn’t sure what was next until our guide opened the doors to the “vault” containing four crypts with all this incredible history.
 Inside each one are the remains of the presidents and their wives.
-When John Adams died, his son, John Quincy, wanted both of his parents to be buried on the church grounds.
-For this to be achieved, the space below the building was excavated, and the first burial chamber was created for John and Abigale Adams.
+When John Adams died, his son, John Quincy, wanted his parents to be buried on the church grounds.
+The space below the building was excavated, and the first burial chamber was created for John and Abigale Adams.
 The area for the crypts was exactly 14×14 feet square per the direction given by John Quincy.

 It was indeed an unforgettable experience to walk the halls of the old church, touch the pews and altar where past presidents worshiped, and stand in reverence at their burial place.
 American history has never been one of my favorite subjects, but even I marveled at the history and significance of where I was at that moment.